processing/processing-website/docs/reference.md

 ## Adding examples and examples images for references

 The examples live inside the `/content/references/examples/` folder.
 The main processing references are inside the folder `processing` and references for the libraries are in separate folders named as the library.
 For each reference (both for processing and libraries) there needs to be a folder, named exactly as the corresponding json file without the `.json` part (those files are in `/content/references/translations/en/processing`).
 The file should contain:
-- .pde files containing the code for the example.
+- *.pde files* containing the code for the example.
 The code for the .pde files could be found either on the reference pages on the current website or in the .xml files [here](https://github.com/processing/processing-docs/tree/master/content/api_en) under the tag `<example>` (each example is under separate tag).
 Each library has its own folder starting with `LIB_`.
-- .png files if examples produce images.
+- *.png files* if examples produce images.
 Images can be found [here](https://github.com/processing/processing-docs/tree/master/content/api_media).
+Each example image should have a size of `800x800px`.
+If the example has an image, then the code used to generate the images needs to be also updated on the corresponding .pde file with the new scales.
 The .pde and .png file for the same example should be named the same as the reference with the number of the example starting from 0 (e.g. for reference `ammbientLight_` there are `ammbientLight_0.pde` and `ammbientLight_1.pde` and `ammbientLight_0.png` and `ammbientLight_1.png`).
-Each example image should have a size of `800x800px`.

 ## Translating the reference